Learn How to Become a Self-Taught Data Analyst

 Step 6: Accelerate Data Analysis with Python

-I learned Python later in my career, and I wish I had done it much earlier.
-Consider merging Excels files.
-Yes, you can write a VBA code, but the whole process is likely to take a long time.
-With Python, all you need to do is write a few lines of scripts.
+I learned Python later in my career and wish I had done it earlier.
+Consider merging Excel files.
+Yes, you can write a VBA code, but the process will likely take a long time.
+With Python, you only need to write a few lines of scripts.

 python script data consolidation